-92 College Reading: Analysis
+ENG 92 College Reading: Analysis and Interpretation

-and Interpretation

-A course intended for first-year, transfer, or upperclass students who desire to improve their skills in the areas of analysis, interpretation, and advanced vocabulary development.
-Materials such as textbooks, newspapers and paperbacks will be used to increase vocabulary skills as applied to critical thinking, to strengthen critical as well as literal reading skills, to increase reading efficiency and to improve interpretative skills.
+A course intended for first-year, transfer, or upperclass students who want to improve their skills in the areas of analysis, interpretation, and advanced vocabulary development.
 This course is open to all students, but preference will be given to those in the Act 101 Program supported by the State of Pennsylvania.
 Offered infrequently.

-102 College Writing
+ENG 102 College Writing

 A course in analytical writing designed for all students.
-Work will include discussion of the writing process, practice in writing expository prose and the execution of a research paper.
+Work will include discussion of the writing process, practice in writing expository prose, and the execution of a research paper.

-200 Applied Journalism
+ENG 200 Applied Journalism